Slimmo59/Cybersecurity-Course/TrojanExecution/README.md

 ---

 # 🚀 How It Works
-- **The Server**
+* **The Server**
-The server uses socketserver.ThreadingTCPServer to handle multiple clients simultaneously.

-It listens on a specific port (default: 8000).

-When a client connects, it checks for the existence of command.sh.
+  The server uses socketserver.
+ThreadingTCPServer to handle multiple clients simultaneously.It listens on a specific port (default: 8000).When a client connects, it checks for the existence of command.sh.
 If found, it transmits the file content; otherwise, it sends a SCRIPT_NOT_FOUND error.

-- **The Client**
+* **The Client**
   The client acts as the execution agent.
 It connects to the server's IP and port.
 It receives the script and saves it as a temporary .sh file.
 It grants execution permissions (chmod 755) to the file.
 It runs the script using subprocess.run and deletes the file immediately after.

 - **The Payload (command.sh)**
   The provided sample script performs a simulated HTTP Flood attack using curl.

   *Target:* A local Metasploitable instance (Mutillidae).

   *Method:* Sends multiple backgrounded GET requests to stress the web server.

 ---

 # 📋 Usage

 *Prerequisites*

 Python 3.x

 Linux/Unix environment (for the client and .sh execution)